Shubhom Bhattacharya

 🧠 Research

-My research so far has been investigating methods to perform closed-loop reading and stmiulation of the mouse visual cortex in collaboration with the Xie Lab.
+My research so far has been investigating methods to perform closed-loop recording and stimulation of mouse visual cortex neurons in collaboration with the Xie Lab.
+Ultimately, our goal is to enable stimulation to restore sensory percepts in human participants.
+As I continue on my PhD, I hope to share more updates about our work!

 Please feel free to reach out if you would like to collaborate, have a cool tip, or have a question!